-Do not forget your password (key) once you have implemented encryption.
-If the password is lost there is no reasonable expectation that you will be able to access that information ever again!
+- Do not forget your password (key) once you have implemented encryption.
+If the password is lost there can be no reasonable expectation that you will be able to access that information ever again!
 If your computer is encrypted with UT Arlington SecureDoc, the key is escrowed (saved) on the SecureDoc server.

-If you are faculty or staff needing help implementing data encryption on your computer for files containing sensitive information, contact the OIT Help Desk.
+If you need help implementing encryption on your University owned computer, contact the OIT Help Desk.